BizuhanAbate/Hopfield-Network-for-MNIST/README.md

  - `Symmetric Weights Requirement` : Hopfield Networks require symmetric weights, limiting their usefulness in tasks that benefit from asymmetric connections.

  - `No Hidden Layers` : With only a single layer, they lack the depth needed to learn complex patterns, limiting them to simpler tasks.

-## Introduction

-A Hopfield Network is a recurrent artificial neural network that can store patterns and retrieve them based on partial or noisy inputs.
-This project aims to store 10 distinct digit patterns (from the MNIST dataset) and test if the network can recall the original patterns even when given distorted versions of those patterns.

 ## How It Works